CITY of ALBUQUERQUE

 BE IT ORDAINED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE:

-§ 2-11-1 SHORT TITLE.
+§ 2-11-1 INTENT.

-This article may be referred to as the City Operating Budget Ordinance.
+This article may be referred to as the City Operating Budget Ordinance.]

-§ 2-11-2 DEFINITIONS.
+§ 2-11-[2][3] DEFINITIONS.

 For the purpose of this article, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

 FISCAL YEAR.
-The 12-month budget and accounting period that begins on July 1 and ends on June 30 the following year.]
+The City’s 12-month budget and accounting period that begins on July 1 and ends on June 30 the following year.]

 [COMMUNITY PLANNING AREAS.
 To the extent practicable, goals, strategies, and objective should vary depending on conditions within the different Community Planning Areas.]

 PERFORMANCE MEASUREMENT.
-[Performance measurement is a] [A systematic approach to quantify and analyze activities to determine the amount of service delivered and/or work performed, and [as well as] how [effective,] efficient, [and] responsive [and impactful the] services are [and what impact they have on [to] the community [and customer.
-Goal Progress Indicators quantify the progress made towards achieving goals].
+[Performance measurement is a] [A] systematic approach to quantify and analyze activities to determine the amount of service delivered and/or work performed[, and] [as well as] how [effective,] efficient, [and] responsive[, and impactful the] services are [and what impact they have on ] [to] the community [in relation toward achieving the Five-Year goals, where applicable.] [and customer.
+Goal Progress Indicators quantify the progress made towards achieving goals.]

 [VISION.
 A short description of the future which is sought for the community.]

-[§ 2-11-3 OBJECTIVES AND FIVE-YEAR GOALS
+[§ 2-11-4 ONE YEAR OBJECTIVES AND FIVE-YEAR GOALS

 (B) Each objective must include performance indicators to measure progress and effectiveness.

 (A) [Criteria for selection.
 Five-year goals should be selected only if they are of priority importance to welfare of the city.]
-[At least every four years, the Mayor and City Council shall review the five-year goals and amend as necessary.]
-The five-year goals [shall] address improving the physical characteristics of the City, guiding the City’s growth and meeting human needs.
-[The Albuquerque Progress Report and the City/County Comprehensive Plan are guiding documents for developing the five year goals.
-The fact that an outcome directly addressed by city government service is not mentioned in the five-year goals does not imply that the service or function will not continue as usual; it means only that there is not a special effort to reach some goal-related outcome in that area during the coming five years.]
+[The Mayor and City Council shall review the five-year goals and one-year objectives for the city and amend as necessary.]
+The five-year goals [shall] address improving the physical characteristics of the City, guiding the City’s growth and meeting [human] [community] needs.
+The Albuquerque Progress Report and the City/County Comprehensive Plan [are] [shall be] guiding documents for developing the five-year goals.
+The fact that an outcome directly addressed by city government service is not mentioned in the five-year goals does not imply that the service or function will not continue as usual; it means only that there is not a special effort to reach some goal-related outcome in that area during the coming five years.
+[The City Council and the Mayor shall develop one-year objectives consistent with the five-year goals.]The Mayor and City Council will collaborate to establish the five-year goals.
+The City Council staff shall direct the goals and objectives review, formulation, and adoption process consistent with the City Charter; however, these tasks may be delegated to the Mayor’s staff.

-[(B) Process to develop community perceptions/ expectations.
+[(B)Process to develop community perceptions/ expectations.
 The purpose of this phase is to obtain citizen involvement in setting long-term direction in the vision and goals process.

 (1) A goals forum to present progress reports, revisit the vision, and review/develop goals shall be held every four years in July beginning in 1998.
 The outcome of the goals forum shall be utilized as input into the revision of the vision, five-year goals, and other City plans and policies, as they are developed or revised.